Book Success Prediction with Pretrained Sentence Embeddings and Readability Scores: Related Work

-Transfer learning for NLP tasks, where knowledge from one task is transferred to another task, has produced good results on many NLP tasks \citep{conneau2017supervised, howard2018universal, devlin2018bert}.
-BERT~\citep{devlin2018bert} is a bi-directional transformer model~\citep{vaswani2017attention} pre-trained for masked language modeling and next sentence prediction.
+Transfer learning for NLP tasks, where knowledge from one task is transferred to another task, has produced good results on many NLP tasks~\cite{conneau2017supervised, howard2018universal, devlin2018bert}.
+BERT~\cite{devlin2018bert} is a bidirectional transformer model~\cite{vaswani2017attention} pretrained on large unlabeled corpus for masked language modeling and next sentence prediction.
 Through fine-tuning on a target task, BERT gave state-of-the-art performance on many NLP tasks such as sentiment analysis, paraphrase detection, and question answering.
-BERT was trained on two datasets, namely Wikipedia and the BookCorpus~\citep{moviebook}, which is a collection of around 11K books collected from the web.
+BERT was trained on two datasets, namely Wikipedia and the BookCorpus~\cite{moviebook}, which is a collection of around 11K books collected from the web.
 This makes BERT more suitable for our task.
-Thus, we employ BERT by fine-tuning it on the Goodreads dataset \citep{maharjan2017multi} and report the results.
+Thus, we employ BERT by fine-tuning it on the Goodreads dataset \cite{maharjan2017multi} and report the results.